Saurabhkr952/dev-portfolio/README.md

 - Detailed instructions on setting up Prometheus and Grafana for monitoring.
 - A guide on setting up Kubecost for Kubernetes cost management.
-- An updated CI/CD pipeline diagram with the latest changes and practices.